henrik/thepugautomatic.com-eleventy/src/site/posts/2020-07-11-optimising-data-over-the-wire-in-phoenix-liveview.md

 ## 2. Temporary assigns

-[Temporary assigns](https://hexdocs.pm/phoenix_live_view/dom-patching.html) is a way of optimising both the amount of data transfered and the memory used in each LiveView process.
+[Temporary assigns](https://hexdocs.pm/phoenix_live_view/dom-patching.html) is a way of optimising both the amount of data transferred and the memory used in each LiveView process.
 (Every user gets their own process – one per LiveView on the page.)

 With this approach, we'll send all 300 items on the first render, and then the LiveView process stops storing them.